 - Experiential learning and roleplay

 These methods are used in the Danish educational system from primary school to higher education and even in universities, where problem-based learning, hackathons, and megaprojects are the fundamental learning methods at some universities.
-In fact, the University of Aalborg is now quite famous for its problem-based approach and ranks the best engineering university in Europe.
+In fact, the University of Aalborg is now quite famous for its problem-based approach and ranks as the best engineering university in Europe.

 But do these approaches only apply to the physical learning room or can they be translated to a digital format?
 The answer to this question really depends on the LMS or LXS you are using and whether the digital system supports social interaction, collaboration, and group work and allows the users to work with the content through discussions, creative thinking, and with a focus on solving problems rather than replicating knowledge.
 The good news is that there are digital systems like that, and the funny thing is that these digital learning systems have been developed in the Nordics.